M4Duke/M4examples/README.md

 telnet.s    - Super simple telnet client example, only does a few basics, needs more work.

 telnet.bin  - Binary version, download to cpc and run"telnet
+m4reconf.s - Re-programs M4 flash with contents of romslots.bin&romconfig.bin, ie. use other peoples romsetup

 -Duke